It will drag you for days like a broken man behind a farting camel.

 “Learn to recognize the counterfeit coins that may buy you just a moment of pleasure, but then drag you for days like a broken man behind a farting camel.” – Hafez

-One of our most insidious coping mechanisms – the one that might be the hardest to spot – is our ability to put on a mask in an attempt to make ourselves acceptable to the people around us.
+The hardest coping mechanism to spot, might be our ability to put on a mask in an attempt to make ourselves acceptable to the people around us.

 We can spend a whole lifetime bending ourselves to fit into the shapes that make others feel more comfortable while denying our true selves, and never discover the beauty – and raw power – of our own authenticity.